seventyoseven/seventyoseven/README.md

 <div align="center">

-*"As above, so below — the attacker and the defender are mirrors of the same mind."*
+*"As above, so below —*
+*the attacker and the defender are movements of the same composition."*

 </div>